Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <i>isMetropolitianArea</i> is a Boolean set to true, if the network should be split into different transit-modes.<br>
 <i>predefinedFilter</i> is a String giving information about how the TransitRoutes should be filtered.
 Expected is "mode", currently no alternative is implemented.<br>
 <i>limitToGrossraumBerlin</i>is a Boolean set to true, if buses should be split into running inside and running outside of Berlin.<br>
-<i>filterObject</i> defines the transport-mode which should be exported.<br>
+<i>filterObject</i> defines the transport mode which should be exported.<br>
 <br>
-<p align="justify">During the process of creating LinTim's Vehicle Scheduling the TransitSchedule is split into different sections and processed separately. the filterObject defines which TransitRoutes are supposed to be selected.
+<p align="justify">During the process of creating LinTim's Vehicle Scheduling the TransitSchedule is split into different sections and processed separately.
+The filterObject defines which TransitRoutes are supposed to be selected.
 This is the function that filters these modes.
-The three main transport-modes rail, tram and bus are supported.
+The three main transport modes rail, tram and bus are supported.
 The mode rail and bus are split into two or more categories.
-For more information on rail read the function <i>idIndicatesWhichRailToFilter</i>.</p>
+For more information on rail read the function <i>idIndicatesWhichRailToFilter()</i>.</p>
-</p align="justify">Buses in the process of creating LinTim's Vehicle Scheduling are split into two parties: TransitRoutes with mode bus that have all of their TransitRouteStops inside of Berlin, and then the other TransitRoutes. </p>
+</p align="justify">Buses in the process of creating LinTim's Vehicle Scheduling are split into two parties: TransitRoutes with mode bus that have all of their TransitRouteStops inside of Berlin, and then the rest of the TransitRoutes. </p>
 <br>
 <details>
 <summary>Design Choice</summary>
-<p align="justify">Separating bus TransitRoutes into two sections was not fully voluntary.
-Processing all of Berlin Scenario took about 20 hours.
-Splitting the bus TransitRoutes reduced the time by about 4 hours, also it seemed to make sense from a transport engineering standpoint, that bus providers would not usually serve both inside of Berlin and outside.</p>
+<p align="justify">Separating bus TransitRoutes into two sections was not completely voluntary.
+Processing all of the Berlin Scenario took about 20 hours.
+Splitting the bus TransitRoutes reduced the time by about 4 hours, also it seemed to make sense from a transport engineering standpoint, that bus providers would not usually serve lines both inside of Berlin and outside.</p>
 </details>
 </details>